HINKOKO/holbertonschool-validation/module3_task5/DEPLOY.md

 ## Release on Netlify

-When workflow gets triggered by Pull Request, deploy step is done on a preview site, automatically provides the preview site's URL
+When workflow gets triggered by Pull Request, deploy step done on a preview site automatically provides the preview site's URL